 PM is a route to better maintenance.
 In Module Eleven, you will learn why PM works, how to develop PM task lists, conduct the tasks, calculate the starting frequencies, and make the whole department PM oriented.
 You will learn about Planned Component Replacement (PCR) and how it works.

 In Module Twelve, you will learn to define PM, understand what PM is supposed to accomplish, identify the critical aware point, and identify the appropriate PM strategy for the three equipment lifecycles.

 In Module Thirteen, you will learn how to set up TPM, how to reduce the six production losses, how to sell and set up autonomous maintenance groups, and where to get more information.
 The PM cycle must be rethought to respond to downsizing maintenance departments and higher levels of reliability.
 You will be given specific recommendations to improve existing PM systems.

 An essential part of PM is predictive inspection (also called predictive maintenance), a growing field.
 In Module Fourteen, you will be provided examples of each major technology and guidelines for getting involved.

 Maintenance is the sum of thousands of small events.
 The best way to manage the resource is to look everywhere that maintenance resources are used.
-In Module Sixteen, you will learn about the zero-based budget and how it goes right to where the money is used and builds from there.
+In Module Sixteen, you will learn about the zero-based budget and how it goes where the money is used and builds from there.

 Shutdowns are a way of life for some companies.
-Typical maintenance departments that use shutdowns spend 30 to 70% of their entire maintenance budget on shutdown work.
+Typical maintenance departments that use shutdowns spend 30 to 70% of their maintenance budget on shutdown work.
 In Module Seventeen, you will learn project management, emphasizing the critical path method (CPM) and GANNT charting of large projects and shutdowns.